 Just to get one thing out of the way first.

-Trigger Warning: Rape, pedophilia, animal abuse/murder, and gore.
+Trigger Warning: Mentions of Rape, pedophilia, animal abuse/murder, and gore, as well as violent imagery.
 This anime should NOT be watched by anyone under 18, and even a lot of those that are 18 or older probably shouldn’t watch it either.
 Yeah, this one is pretty fucked up.

 I am… unsure how to really feel about this movie.
 I feel like there are a lot of things, both good and bad that I can say about Midori, and a lot of different ways it can be interpreted.
 I will say that it did turn out better than I expected since I went into it expecting it to be absolutely terrible, especially since I first discovered it from a “worst anime of all time” list.